 - A guideline for educators and faculty staff on how to integrate the VP collection into a curriculum in different virtual and blended-learning scenarios based on a qualitative literature review.

 - Evaluation results and learning analytics data from a pilot implementation of the VP collection at partner institutions.

-- A variety of dissemination material, such as a website, social media posts, conference presentations, scientific publications, or training material from the multiplier events.
+- A variety of dissemination material, such as this website, social media posts, conference presentations, scientific publications, or training material from the multiplier events.

 To achieve these results all partners will engage in the related activities, such as developing and discussing the underlying framework, creation, review, and translation of VPs, providing input and discussing the integration guideline, implementing the pilot studies and analyzing the results, contributing to the research proposal, and dissemination activities including presentations, multiplier events and social media postings.

 Deliberate practice with the VP collection by students and young professionals and a meaningful integration by educators and schools will increase motivation and competency in clinical reasoning.
 The international and interdisciplinary character of the project will help to better prepare learners for studying or working abroad or caring for international patients.

 Medical schools can improve their study program by offering more flexible and modern learning opportunities to their students.
 This will help them to better adapt to challenges such as the COVID-19 pandemic, but also meet the increasing demand and requirements for digital and blended teaching.
 We anticipate that these changes will take place first on a local and regional level and through our dissemination and networking activities will also have an impact on a national, and international level.